APratham/APratham/README.md

-- ⚡ Fun fact: George R.R Martin was an avid fan of the Marvel comics
+- ⚡ Fun fact: Apocalypse is the oldest mutant in the Marvel Universe
 - 🛠️ Currently working on: https://github.com/vigneshshettyin/Flask-Generate-Certificate

 ## I'm currently jamming to